MMMarmelade/edit-distance/README.md

 *above upgraded at 22/1/2020

-Here is the sequence of operations:
+Running the print_operations program, we can get the sequence of operations:
 ![](https://github.com/MMMarmelade/edit-distance/blob/master/2020-01-23_print_operations.png)

 *above upgraded at 23/1/2020